 Hey!
-My name is Chad and I own the largest private collection of handmade Maud Lewis silk-screened prints by Bill Ferguson from 1962-1982.
-I am also the largest buyer and seller of original Maud Lewis works in Atlantic Canada.
-I decided to create a website to sell some of my prints and explain more about their history and direct connection to Maud Lewis.
-Bill Ferguson discovered Maud Lewis in 1962, and was the only person to make arrangements with Maud and Everett and obtained the legal Copyrights to use her images to produce silk-screened reproductions.
+My name is Chad and I love Maud Lewis!
+I am the largest buyer and seller of original Maud Lewis works in Atlantic Canada.
+I also own the largest private collection of handmade Maud Lewis silk-screened prints by Bill Ferguson from 1962-1982.
+I wanted to create a website to sell some of my prints and explain more about their history and direct connection to Maud Lewis.
+Bill Ferguson discovered Maud Lewis in 1962, and obtained the legal Copyrights to produce high quality reproductions.
 His Copyrights lasted from 1962 until he died in 1997, and The Art Gallery of Nova Scotia took over after that.
-Each print is a 9 colour image, meaning 9 stencils were created and separated by colour.
-A highly skilled silk-screen artist would then apply each stencil one at a time, waiting for each colour to dry before applying the next.
+Each print is a 9 colour image, and a highly skilled silk-screen artist would apply 9 stencil one at a time, waiting for each colour to dry before applying the next.
 These are as close to an original Maud Lewis painting as you can get, and very rarely comes up at auction!
 This collection was purchased directly from the descendants of Bill Ferguson and each print was hand picked by myself from the Ferguson estate.
 A true piece of Canadian history!
 Please read more about the history in my website.

-* Tax included - Shipping is a flat rate of $30 per order anywhere in Canada and USA/International shipping available at checkout.
-Pick-up and free Halifax area delivery available at checkout.
-All payment options including paypal/credit cards/E-tranfser available at checkout.
+*Shipping is a flat rate of $30 per order anywhere in Canada and USA/International shipping available at checkout.
+Pick-up and local delivery is available at checkout.
+All payment options are available at checkout.
 Orders shipped out next business day.

 * Do you own a Maud Lewis painting or historical items such as newspaper articles/letters/photos/paintings/prints?
 Please reach out to me if you are interested in selling or getting authenticated.